gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 {% include toc.html %}

 ## What is Pillow?
 We cannot say Pillow is PIL, even total from PIL.
-Actually Pillow is open source project of Github, it is more like a derived branch of PIL.
-We all know PIL (Python Image Library) is the previous third-party image processing library of python and almost regarded as the official image processing library of Python because of the powerful function.
-However the last PIL release is at build 1.1.7 in 2009 which can only support Python 2.
-PIL’s release schedule is too infrequent so that some volunteers created a open source project on Github for providing a compatible version on the basis of PIL.
+Actually, Pillow is an open-source project of Github, it is more like a derived branch of PIL.
+We all know PIL (Python Image Library) is the previous third-party image processing library of python and is almost regarded as the official image processing library of Python because of the powerful function.
+However, the last PIL release is at build 1.1.7 in 2009 which can only support Python 2.
+PIL’s release schedule is too infrequent so that some volunteers created an open-source project on Github for providing a compatible version on the basis of PIL.
 It's called `Pillow`.
 Pillow added in some features based on PIL and provided support to Python 3.
-With the update of version and many bug fixes from many contributors, Pillow has developed into a more dynamic image processing library than PIL itself.
+With the update of the version and many bug fixes from many contributors, Pillow has developed into a more dynamic image processing library than PIL itself.
 Pillow can be said to have replaced PIL.

 The source code of Pillow is at [Github repository](https://github.com/python-pillow/Pillow). <br>
 The official website is [here](https://python-pillow.org/).<br>

 ## What Can Pillow do?
 Pillow provides fairly powerful image processing capabilities for Python.
-It can do many things related to image processing and support extensive file format.
+It can do many things related to image processing and support the extensive file format.

-Below is official description of Pillow.
+Below is the official description of Pillow.

 > **Image Archives**
 The Python Imaging Library is ideal for image archival and batch processing applications.
 You can use the library to create thumbnails, convert between file formats, print images, etc.